-69. Can a transcript be altered for a student who took an AP course, but did not take the test, to indicate an Honors course rather than an AP course?
+72. Can a transcript be altered for a student who took an AP course, but did not take the test, to indicate an Honors course rather than an AP course?

-Answer: Courses attempted through Advanced Placement shall be noted with an "A" course designation code whether or not the AP exam is taken.
+Answer: No. Courses attempted through Advanced Placement shall be noted with an "A" course designation code whether or not the AP exam is taken.
 Courses attempted through an honors option shall be noted with an "H" course designation code.
 AP courses should not be renamed or recoded based on participation on the AP exam.
+Students who transfer from an AP course into another course at the end of an official term should still have the AP course title and course designator on their high school transcript for the term in which they were enrolled in the AP course.